gcanti/tcomb-form/README.md

 # Benefits

-With tcomb-form you simply call `var Form = t.form.create(Model)` to generate a form based on that domain model.
+With tcomb-form you simply call `<Form type={Model} />` to generate a form based on that domain model.
 What does this get you?

 1. Write a lot less HTML
 2. Usability and accessibility for free (automatic labels, inline validation, etc)